danilovda/KafkaAspNetCore/README.md

 ## Project Overview

-**KafkaAspNetCoreSolution** is an example of integrating **ASP.NET Core Web API** with Apache **Kafka** for message streaming between microservices.
+**KafkaAspNetCore** is an example of integrating **ASP.NET Core Web API** with Apache **Kafka** for message streaming between microservices.
 The project demonstrates basic patterns for working with Kafka, including sending and receiving messages (Producer and Consumer) via a Web API.
 It also utilizes **Docker** for containerization and orchestration of services like Kafka, Zookeeper, and the ASP.NET Core application.

 ## Project Structure